 Halong Bay is a UNESCO World Heritage Site known for its limestone rock formations that tower out of the emerald waters.
 It’s one of the most visited sites in Vietnam and is well known for its beauty around the globe.

-The name Hạ Long translates to “descending dragon,” due to the bays unique features.
-It’s an out of this world landscape that has made numerous big screen appearance like Pan, James Bond: Tomorrow Never Dies, and my favorite Kong: Skull Island.
+The name Hạ Long translates to “descending dragon” due to the bay’s unique features.
+It’s an out-of-this-world landscape that has made numerous big screen appearances like Pan, James Bond: Tomorrow Never Dies, and my favorite, Kong: Skull Island.

 Halong Bay Cruise Tips